-Never operate engine without adequate water supply to the raw water pump.
+Never operate engine without adequate water supply.
 Failure to properly cool engine will cause severe engine damage and void your warranty.

 Special Note for Boats Operating on Small Ski Lakes

 Some operators choose to use their boats exclusively on small ski lakes where they never get an opportunity to run their engines for extended amounts of time (15 minutes or more) in the upper RPM range (above 4000 RPM).
 Many of these engines are also exposed to extended periods of idling RPM below 1000.